Tezumie/T5.js/readMe.md

 ```
 ### Custom functions

-T5.js handles some funcitonalities different than p5, such as 2d textures with `setTexture()`, `createBuffer()` instead of `createGraphics()`, `borderRadius()` instead of curve vertex, and a few other changes.
-You can find examples of Most of the main differences being used in the examples folder.
+T5.js handles some funcitonalities different than p5, but almost all p5 drawing functionalities are the same.

-There are also some T5.js specific functions such as `fillArea()`, `noiseEllipse()`,  `gradientFill()`, `gradientStroke()` and more! look in the examples folder to see how some of them work.
+There are also some T5.js specific functions such as `borderRadius()`, `noiseEllipse()`,  `gradientFill()`, `polygon()` and more! look in the examples folder to see how some of them work.

-### Extending T5.js

-You can create your own classes and extend the functionality of T5.js.

-You can learn how in `docs/CustomClassDocs.md`.

 ### Contributing